-Unless you’re passionate about payroll (hey, some of us are!) and have extensive experience with payroll tax laws, running payroll can be stressful, intimidating, and time-consuming.
+Unless you’re passionate about payroll and have extensive experience with payroll tax laws, running payroll can be stressful, intimidating, and time-consuming.
 Add to this the fact that those inexperienced with payroll processing could be placing their businesses at risk for penalties and fines from the IRS, you can understand why payroll is often one of the first business operations practice to get outsourced.

 How involved do you want to be in your company’s payroll?

 Before you start looking for a payroll provider, you have to decide how involved you want to be in the process.
 Do you want to outsource the entire payroll process to an accountant, CPA, or bookkeeper, or do you want to input the data personally and run your own payroll?
 Both options are available with most payroll providers, so understanding what you want and how involved you want to be will help you get started in your search for the best payroll plan for your business.

 You can break this into 3 primary relationships:

 - Completely outsourced payroll: Working with a CPA or bookkeeper, your service provider manages all aspects of running your payroll, from data entry of hours worked, to calculating taxes withheld and processing the payroll, to ensuring compliance and filing tax forms with the state and local governments.